zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Resize cloud disks/Increase system disk size.md

     3.  **Security**:
         -   If a Windows image is used, set a logon password.
         -   If a Linux image is used and the instance is I/O optimized,  you can choose to set a password or bind an SSH key pair for logon.
-    4. Confirm the **configuration cost**, which includes the price of the mirror and the price of the system disk.
+    4. Confirm the **Instance Cost**, which includes the price of the mirror and the price of the system disk.
-    5. Click ECS Service Terms and Product Terms of Service and then click **Confirm to change**.
+    5. Read and confirm you agree to the ECS Service Terms and Product Terms of Service, check the box, and then click **Confirm to change**.

 Go back to the ECS console to check the status of the process.
 It may take a few minutes to process the change.
 After the system disk is changed, the instance starts automatically.